Q: When and how should I prepare to return to on-campus work?

 Q: Am I required to wear a mask on campus?
 If so, will a mask be provided?

-Yes, you must wear a mask when in public spaces or when you are unable to maintain a safe social distance.
+Yes, you must wear a mask when in indoor spaces or when you are unable to maintain a safe social distance.
 If you are unable to provide your own mask, a mask will be provided for you.

 Q: Are there any travel restrictions on Centenary community members (students, faculty, and staff)?